The Sorrow and the Pity: The Film That Shocked France

 André Gazut

-as Self - director of photography
+as Self - Director of Photography

 Pascal Ory

-as Self - historian
+as Self - Historian

 Simone Veil

-as Self (voice) (archive) - magistrate
+as Self (voice) (archive sound) - Magistrate

 Georges Pompidou